 Glow-in-the-Dark Mod Podge: Exactly what it sounds like.
 It’s the gloss Mod Podge with crushed fireflies!
 Kidding.
 Anyway, you’ll need to apply several coats for the best glowing effect.
 I love this stuff for kids’ project and my favoritest holiday in the world, Halloween.

 Result: You can’t really see the finish when the lights are on, but it glows-in-the-dark!
 Expose to light to recharge.

-Hard Coat Mod Podge: This formula was specially developed for furniture and other functional pieces.
+Hard Coat Mod Podge: This formula was specially developed to be super tough!
 Provides extra protection for projects that are frequently used and handled.
 It has a satin finish, which is somewhere between matte and gloss.
 It doesn’t show the scratches like the matte or gloss!

 Result: perfect for furniture.
 It’s the ultimate durable Mod Podge finish.

 Kids WashOut Mod Podge: The standard Mod Podge formulas are pretty tough and not necessarily easy to get out of clothing and off of surfaces.
 They were meant to be that way!
 This formula was specially developed so that children can use it – they can spill it on their clothing or furniture without worry.
 Not that you want to dump it on your couch, but if it gets on there you won’t have a problem getting it off.
 Check out these 20 fun and easy decoupage kids’ crafts - these are perfect for the kids’ wash out formula.